-This allows you to track humanitarian crises as they unfold around the world and respond with timely and targeted aid.
+This allows you to t__rack humanitarian crises as they unfold__ around the world and respond with timely and targeted aid.

 The ocean covers 70% of the Earth’s surface.
 As a result, maritime activity tracking can require analysis covering thousands or even millions of square kilometers.

 Having a satellite’s-eye-view optimizes your maritime activity—combined with additional data streams such as AIS and weather parameters.

 Satellite imagery enables you to track, predict, and optimize maritime activity on a global scale.

 Integrate an array of data types and build maritime products to monitor and improve vessel, port, and open water activity.

 This way, you are able to automatically detect changes and prevent asset loss by enhancing your situational awareness.

 This guide aimed to provide you with a starting point in the decision process for selecting your appropriate EO solution.